 Why should I sell on Etsy?

 Etsy is a hot destination for both buyers and sellers!
 With over 89 million users, it’s one you don’t want to miss out on.
-Only sell via Etsy if you’re selling handmade items, antique goods, or craft supplies.
+Only sell via Etsy if you sell handmade items, antique goods, or craft supplies.
 We only suggest it for small-time vendors who are just starting out.

 Which is better for scaling my business, Etsy or Shopify?

 Shopify is a superior platform for expanding an online business.
-It has a large number of functions and a comprehensive app store where you may develop your site and attract more traffic.
+It has many functions and a comprehensive app store where you may develop your site and attract more traffic.
 Shopify works for small businesses up to huge companies like Penguin.

 Choosing Between Etsy or Shopify

-We can’t make the decision for you, but we can provide you with useful information to assist you in making a more educated selection about Etsy or Shopify.
-It’s all about what works best for your company when it comes to selling!
+We can’t make the decision for you, but we can provide you with helpful information to assist you in making a more educated selection about Etsy or Shopify.
+It’s all about what works best for your company in selling!

-However, remember that if you do create a Shopify webstore, be sure to look into our Shopify and Etsy integration to link it with your ERP/accounting or fulfillment systems and other marketplaces.
+However, remember that if you create a Shopify webstore, look into our Shopify and Etsy integration to link it with your ERP/accounting or fulfillment systems and other marketplaces.